bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0035-javascript-async-await/index.md

 ---
-title: 'Modern Asynchronous JavaScript with Async and Await'
+title: "Modern Asynchronous JavaScript with Async and Await"
-description: 'Discover the modern approach to asynchronous functions in JavaScript.
-JavaScript evolved in a very short time from callbacks to Promises, and since ES2017 asynchronous JavaScript is even simpler with the async/await syntax'
+description: "Discover the modern approach to asynchronous functions in JavaScript.
+JavaScript evolved in a very short time from callbacks to Promises, and since ES2017 asynchronous JavaScript is even simpler with the async/await syntax"
 ---

 ## Introduction